jonathanstowe/MQ-Posix/README.md

 ## Description

-POSIX message queues offer a mechanism for processes to reliably exchange data in the form of messages.
+POSIX message queues offer a mechanism for processes to reliably exchange data in the form of messages

+The messages are presented as a priority ordered queue with higher priority messages being delivered first and messages of equal priority being delivered in age order.

+The mechanism is simple, having no provision for message metadata and so forth and whilst reliable, unread messages do not persist beyond the lifetime of the running kernel.

 ## Install